Oncourse Turnitin integration: Overview

 Originality reports: Originality reports will usually be available within 15-60 minutes of the submission or the due date, depending on the assignment settings.
 When reports are available, report icons appear in the assignment submission list and on the submission details screen.
 Clicking the report icon on the submission details screen opens the originality report in a separate window.

-For more about originality reports, see What is a Turnitin originality report, and where can I find samples?
+For more about originality reports, see About Turnitin originality reports.

 Things to consider